Director, Open Source Lab

 Administrative Assistant/Office Support 2

 Hired in June 2015, the unofficial CASS “Mom” has lived in the Willamette Valley since she was 4-years-old.
 She is an OSU Alum and a die-hard Beaver Believer—showing her spirit by almost always wearing orange and black.
 Her duties at CASS include creating agreements, invoicing clients, organizing events, travel planning, ordering supplies, managing room keys, and more.
 She is the person to do the routine stuff so all of the smart, talented staff and students around her can do their creative best.
 In her spare time, Pam enjoys crafting, including fused glass, bead jewelry, and stamped greeting cards.
-She also runs a photo booth for family and friends' events.

 Software Development and QA Manager